-A. Water Quality Credit for Type I Rainwater Harvesting Systems of the following factors: For rainwater harvesting Type I RWH systems, the BMP Design Factor (BMPDF) variable is a function
+A. Water Quality Credit for Type I rainwater harvesting systems function of the following factors: For rainwater harvesting Type I RWH systems, the BMP Design Factor (BMPDF) variable is a hrs.).The BMPDF for Type I systems shall be determined using Figure 1.6.7.D-1 below:

-- WQV rwh is the water quality capture depth provided by the rainwater harvesting system in inches, - WQV ecm is the ECM required water quality capture depth in inches, and - DDT ${\text{rwh}}$ is the rainwater harvesting system drawdown time in hours (a maximum of 120 hrs.).
+- WQV ${mh}$ is the water quality capture depth provided by the rainwater harvesting system in inches, - WQV ecm is the ECM required water quality capture depth in inches, and - DDT ${mh}$ is the rainwater harvesting system drawdown time in hours (a maximum of 120 designoptions.
+In all cases the drawdown is calculated as: The derivation of the drawdown time will vary with the type of system, as described below for specific